List of Spider-Man: The Animated Series characters: Stan Lee

+Ezekiel Sims

+Ezekiel Sims in the Spider-Man '94 sequel comic series.
+He is the CEO of Sims Foundation.
+One day he held a meeting with the broad of his company until his meeting was suddenly cut off.

 Detective Terri Lee

 Det.
 Terri Lee (voiced by Dawnn Lewis) was part of the NYPD that investigated cases that involved Spider-Man and to an extent Peter Parker, yet is unable to figure out the two are one and the same.
 At first, she had little trust for the web slinger, but over the course of the series she began to accept him as a worthy ally.
 She has ties to Cletus Kasady and has fallen for Blade.

 She is based on Captain Jean Dewolff.

 Ned Leeds

 Ned Leeds (voiced by Bob Bergen) appeared in a little cameo in the series.
 Peter Parker and Ned had no rivalry to win over Betty Brant, as in the series, she never appeared and her place was taken by Glory Grant.
-And also, Ned did not become hypnotized by the Hobgoblin into becoming a villain.
+Also, Ned did not become hypnotized by the Hobgoblin into becoming a villain.

 Microchip

 Microchip (voiced by Robert Axelrod) is a man whose nickname was Chip rather than Micro.
 He acted as the Punisher's accomplice and conscience, constantly urging him to use the non-lethal weaponry.